EricCodeMonkey/ericcodemonkey.github.io/_posts/2024-12-01-What happens under the hood when you create socket in Java.md

-In my last [post]([url](https://ericcodemonkey.github.io/2024/11/30/What-happens-in-Socket-Binding.html)) about the socket binding, I anaylized what happens under the hood when we binding the address to socekt.
+In my last [post]([url](https://ericcodemonkey.github.io/2024/11/30/What-happens-in-Socket-Binding.html)) about the socket binding, I analyzed what happens under the hood when we bind the address to socekt.
 However, there's one detail missed which is what happens when we create a socket in Java.
 Today, let's delve into it.

-As the same as last post, we use the below program(just for demo pupose):
+As per the same as last post, we use the below program(just for demo purposes):

 ```java